University of Notre Dame residence halls: History

 Stanford and Keenan, joined in Siamese twin fashion, were built in 1957.
 They were designed by Ellerbe Becket and built to house 150 rooms for 300 students.
 Keenan and Stanford are hosted in two wings of the same building, built on the spot that once hosted the toboggan of the university's minims program.
-Construction of the two halls was part of a 4 million dollar plan which also included North Dining Hall.
+Construction of the two halls was part of a $4 million plan which also included North Dining Hall.
 The building is representative of functionalist architecture with a simple double-L shape plan, a flat roof, and little exterior ornamentation.
 Of the two, Stanford is officially a bit older as it was dedicated in October of that year (Keenan was dedicated in November).
 Stanford was a gift of Effa Dunn Stanford in memory of her husband Grattan T. Stanford, and was to be named the 'Effa and Grattan Stanford Hall'.

 Grattan Stanford, class of 1904, was graduate who would later serve as a lay trustee of the university.
 He was an Indiana native who spent his youth in Lawrence, Kansas before attending Notre Dame.
 Three years after his graduation he obtained a law degree from Harvard, and practice law independently before becoming general counsel of the Sinclair Oil Corporation in 1916 until his death in 1949.
 Ella Stanford was part of Notre Dame's Women's Advisory Council.

 When the hall first opened, it was the first to have study halls and television lounges.
 Until the mid-60s, it was a hall for incoming freshmen.